-For more information about CAR T-cell therapy, see the free LLS booklet Chimeric Antigen Receptor (CAR) T-Cell Therapy.
+Chimeric antigen receptor (CAR) T-cell therapy (For more information about CAR T-cell therapy, see the free LLS booklet Chimeric Antigen Receptor [CAR] T-Cell Therapy.)

+- Axicabtagene ciloleucel (Yescarta®)

+- Lisocabtagene maraleucel (Breyanzi[®])

+- Tisagenlecleucel (Kymriah[®])

 - Loncastuximab tesirine-lpyl (Zynlonta®)

-- Pembrolizumab (Keytruda®)

 - Polatuzumab vedotin-piiq (Polivy®)

-- Selinexor (Xpovio®)
+- Selinexor (Xpovio[®])

 - Tafasitamab-cxix (Monjuvi®)

+- Glofitamab-gxbm (Columvi[TM])

+- Epcoritamab-bysp (Epkinly[TM])

-See Table 5, beginning on page 38, for full FDA approval information and indications for these medications.
+See Table 5, beginning on page 41, for full FDA approval information and indications for these medications.
 The Package Insert and/or the Full Prescribing Information for each medication is available on the internet.

 High-dose chemotherapy and an autologous stem cell transplant (ASCT) may be used to treat patients whose disease has relapsed after disease remission, but only a minority of patients achieve long-term remissions with this therapy.
-Allogeneic stem cell transplantation remains a potential cure for relapsed DLBCL, but some patients may not qualify for a transplant due to advanced age or the presence of other medical conditions.
+Allogeneic stem cell transplantation remains a potential cure for relapsed DLBCL, but some patients may not qualify for a transplant due to their advanced age or the presence of other medical conditions.
 The efficacy of reduced-intensity transplantation is being evaluated in clinical trials.
-See Stem Cell Transplantation on page 27.
+See Stem Cell Transplantation on page 29.

 Acquired Immunodeficiency Syndrome (AIDS)-Associated Lymphoma.

 The NHL subtypes that occur most frequently in people with AIDS are DLBCL, Burkitt lymphoma and primary central nervous system (CNS) lymphoma.
-Treatment outcomes are affected by how well the patient with AIDS is responding to treatment and managing the effects of chemotherapy on blood counts.
+Treatment outcomes are affected by how well the patient with AIDS is responding to treatment and managing the effects of chemotherapy as reflected in their blood counts.
 The number of people who develop AIDS-associated NHL has decreased in the last several years because of improved HIV treatments.

 Burkitt Lymphoma (BL).
 This rare and aggressive B-cell subtype grows and spreads very quickly and accounts for about 2 percent of NHL cases.
 It may involve the jaw, bones of the face, bowel, kidneys, ovaries, marrow, blood, central nervous system and other organs.
-This disease develops mostly in children and young adults.
+This disease develops most often in children and young adults.

-Burkitt lymphoma was named after Dr Dennis Burkitt, a surgeon working in equatorial Africa.
-There, the disease usually appears in children as a mass in a facial bone, especially the jaw, and usually, Epstein-Barr virus (EBV) is present in the lymphoma cells, along with an abnormality of chromosome 8.
+Burkitt lymphoma was named after Dr. Dennis Burkitt, a surgeon working in equatorial Africa.
+There, the disease usually appears in children as a mass in a facial bone, especially the jaw, and Epstein-Barr virus (EBV) is usually present in the lymphoma cells, along with an abnormality of chromosome 8.
 Burkitt lymphoma occurs far less frequently in other parts of the world.
-There are three main types.
-They are
+There are three main types of Burkitt lymphoma.
+They are:

 - Endemic Burkitt lymphoma-the most common form of childhood cancer in Africa, associated with EBV - Sporadic Burkitt lymphoma-which occurs throughout the world and accounts for 1 to 2 percent of all adult lymphoma cases in the United States and Western Europe.
-It is more common in the pediatric population, accounting for 30 percent of lymphoma cases in children.
+It is more common in the pediatric population, accounting for 30 percent of lymphoma cases in children, and it affects more males than females.
 Sporadic cases are associated with EBV, and the most common area of involvement is the abdomen, particularly the intestines. - Immunodeficiency-related Burkitt lymphoma-often seen in patients who have AIDS, individuals with congenital immunodeficiency and in some patients following stem cell transplantation.

 Burkitt lymphoma is characterized by the rearrangement of the MYC gene caused by a translocation in chromosome 8.
+This abnormality is seen in 80% of all BL patients.
 This type of lymphoma may spread to the brain and spinal cord (part of the CNS); therefore, prophylactic treatment to prevent it from spreading to the CNS should be included in any treatment regimen for Burkitt lymphoma.
 CHOP or CHOP-like chemotherapy regimens do not produce favorable results.
 Instead, a highly aggressive chemotherapy regimen is used to treat this subtype of NHL, often requiring admission to the hospital.
-Commonly used regimens include
+Commonly used regimens include: